4.1 Concept of significant harm

 It is rare that an isolated incident will lead to agencies becoming involved with a neglectful family.
 Evidence of neglect is built up over a period of time.
 Professionals should therefore compile a chronology and discuss concerns with any other agencies which may be involved with the family, to establish whether seemingly minor incidents are in fact part of a wider pattern of neglectful parenting.

-When working in areas where poverty and deprivation are commonplace professionals may become desensitised to some of the indicators of neglect.
+Professionals should also be sensitive to becoming desensitised to some of the indicators of neglect.
 These include:

 - Failure by parents or carers to meet essential physical needs (e.g. adequate or appropriate food, clothes, warmth, hygiene and medical or dental care);